(Preparing for) Public & Community Health

 The 90 credit Associate in Arts transfer degree is designed to meet the general education requirements at Washington State four-year institutions and prepares students for a Bachelor of Science degree in Public or Community Health.
 Public and Community Health are excellent majors for graduate studies in Public Health, Global Health, Business, Law and Education.

-Public and Community Health — What is it?
+Public and Community Health —

 Public and Community Health is concerned with the health and wellness of local, national and global communities.
 Through strong public relations, community organization, public policy and health education, Public Health professionals assess, evaluate, plan and promote community health programs to aid in the prevention of illness and spread of disease.